-- · his or her Service-Vesting LTIP Units will vest in full; and - · his or her Performance-Vesting LTIP Units will remain outstanding and eligible to vest based on the achievement of the performance goals during the performance period.
+- · his or her Service-Vesting LTIP Units will vest in full; and - his or her Performance-Vesting LTIP Units will remain outstanding and eligible to vest based on the achievement of the performance goals during the performance period.

 Change in Control.
-In the event of a change in control, all Service-Vesting LTIP Units held by the named executive officers will vest in full.
-In addition, if a change in control occurs before the end of a performance period, then:
+In the event of a change in control, all Service-Vesting LTIP Units held by Messrs.
+Schwimmer, Frankel, Lanzer and Ms. Clark will vest in full.

+With respect to the Performance-Vesting LTIP Units granted in 2022 and 2023, if a change in control occurs before the end of a performance period, then: